What is Outbound Sales?

 Whatever it is, there always has to be someone going to “them”.
 Or else you’re losing potential revenue.

-Now that we’ve built a definition for the term, removed a few misconceptions, and made an argument for the process—it’s time to share a couple of tips.
+Now that we’ve built a definition for outbound sales, removed a few misconceptions, and made an argument for the process—it’s time to share a couple of techniques you should try.

-Again, we think building a quality list is crucial to the success of an outbound process.
+Again, we think building a quality list is crucial to the success of an outbound sales process.
 We’ve already talked about that at length in this and other posts.
-Here are the three ways to do it better.
+Here are the 5 ways to sharpen your outbound sales skills.

 Using data is awesome.